bevy_gizmos/

 74 }

-75 /// Declare that the outer edges of the grid along the y axis should be drawn.
+75 /// Declare that the outer edges of the grid parallel to the y axis should be drawn.

 76 /// By default, the outer edges will not be drawn.